jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Line Alignment

 - 1: Line convergence is...
-- 2: Dimensional convergence with only target convergance
+- 2: Dimensional convergence with only target convergence
-- 3: Dimensional convergence with source convergance and target convergence
+- 3: Dimensional convergence with source convergence and target convergence
-- 4: Disturbance of convergance:
+- 4: Disturbance of convergence:
     - Alignment disturbance
     - Angle disturbance
     - Solutions for disturbance